eddiewentw/Fallwall.js/README.md

 `addFwGrid( data, callback ){}`

 Directly append a new grid at the top.
-But you have to give a new data in Object, it doesn't use the old data you gave.
+But you have to give a new data in __Object__, it doesn't use the old data you gave.

 Example：